ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [Step 3: Setting up Enrich](Setting-up-enrich) > Configurable enrichments > JavaScript script enrichment

+**Warning: The JavaScript Enrichment is a powerful tool and should be used with care.
+Do not allow untrusted third parties to edit your script.**

 ### Compatibility

 JSON Schema   [iglu:com.snowplowanalytics.snowplow/javascript_script_config/jsonschema/1-0-0][schema]